View Millicent Lash's Obituary on BurlingtonFreePress.com and share memories

 Her taste and innate sense of style and fashion were integral to the great success her husband achieved in the furniture business.
 Penny accompanied Nat on all buying trips as an equal partner in selecting merchandise for Vermont's foremost furniture stores for quality and style, Town and Country Furniture and Modern Design.
 Their love of travel took them to many parts of Europe, Asia and the United States.
 Purchases made on these journeys provided customers the unique opportunity to purchase exotic items not available anywhere else.

-Penny volunteered with the and was a consistent contributor to the Humane Society.
+Penny volunteered with the American Cancer Society and was a consistent contributor to the Humane Society.

 Penny is survived by her older brother Herbert Mandel of Pittsburgh, PA, and her three sons Michael and David of Shelburne and Roger of White Plains, NY.
 She leaves nine grandchildren: Andrea Gardner of Anchorage, Alaska, Erica and Samantha Lash of Providence, RI, Alexandra Lash of Portland, ME, Ariel Lash of Arlington, VA, Nicholas Lash of Burlington, Jacqueline and Elizabeth Lash of New York City, and Peter Lash of White Plains, NY.
 She also leaves her great grandson Calvin Gardner of Anchorage, Alaska.
 They all greatly admired and loved their "Nana" for her intellect, cooking, and class.